frogm0uth/keyboard-notes/qmk-os-shortcuts/README.md

 user_config_t user_config;
 ```

-Also in keymap.c, add the initialization function that reads the EEPROM and set the OS:
+Also in keymap.c, add the initialization function that reads the EEPROM and sets the OS:

 ```c
 void keyboard_post_init_user(void) {